 If you have an instant pot you can cook chicken breasts, shred and use them for many meals such as in wraps or salads.
 Here are 25 Easy Instant Pot Recipes for the Beginner to get you started.

 Eat more Protein

 Protein is so important for weight loss.
 Why?
 Because it keeps you full longer and if you are full then you won’t overeat.
-Find ways to incorporate more foods like tuna, beans, chicken, and eggs in your diet.
-These options are all fairly inexpensive, healthy and easy to prepare.
+Find ways to incorporate more foods like tuna, beans, chicken, and eggs into your diet.
+These options are all fairly inexpensive, healthy, and easy to prepare.

 Calorie Counting App

 Exercise is so important when trying to get healthy and lose weight.
 It gives you a boost of energy and provides stamina.
 However, the best way to get results when it comes to weight loss is to keep track of the amount of food you are eating.